What We Mean By “Properly Trained”:

 Our primary need at present is to raise funds for dogs.
 If you are able to do so, contributions are therefore the most significant manner in which you can be of immediate help.
 You can spread the word about our organization.
 We would be happy to send you brochures that you can hand out to anyone you think might be interested in learning more.

-If you have an interest in becoming involved in the training or raising a future assistance dogs we recommend you contact Southeastern Guide Dogs, K9 Navigators or Canine Companions for Independence for puppy-raising opportunities all over the country.
+If you have an interest in becoming involved in the training or raising a future service dogs we recommend you contact Southeastern Guide Dogs, K9 Navigators or Canine Companions for Independence for puppy-raising opportunities all over the country.
 You could also try to search for other programs that might have the need for puppy raisers.

 Service dogs work 24 hours, seven days per week.
 As a result, and in consideration of the hard and dedicated work that these dogs put in on behalf of their owners, they are usually retired by the age of 10 or 11 years.
 At that time, the disabled individual may receive a new service dog, but may chose to keep the original dog for the remainder of its life since the bond between the disabled person and the dog - and the entire family - is generally very strong.